If you’re a homeowner, landscaping might consume a significant portion of your budget during the spring and summer

 It’s not necessarily one of those expenses that people think about very often, either.
 Many people overlook this expense entirely when they are creating their monthly or annual budget.
 I’ve seen many written budgets that don’t have any line items dedicated to landscaping.

-Of course, if you live in a condo, apartment, or townhome, you don’t need to worry about this expense (though you do need to worry about paying HOA dues).
+Of course, if you live in a condo, apartment, or townhome, you don’t need to worry about this expense (though you may need to worry about paying HOA dues).

 But if you’re a homeowner, particularly a first-time homeowner, you may not yet have a solid understanding of just how much exterior home expenses can add up.

-Planting, fertilizing, mowing, and maintaining your grass, cleaning your gutters, pulling weeds, mulching, and aerating can pile up quickly.
+Planting, fertilizing, mowing and maintaining your grass, cleaning your gutters, pulling weeds, mulching, and aerating can pile up quickly.
 Even if you pay for xeriscaping in order to get rid of grass, you still have a yard to maintain.
-Native vegetation needs to be weeded and cleaned weekly or biweekly.
+Native vegetation needs to be weeded and cleaned out often.

 The cost of yard-care can make up a considerable portion of your budget.
 Here are a few ways you can offset the cost of maintaining your yard and plan for these expenses.